-ESG Investing & Sustainable Finance
+ESG Investing and Sustainable Finance Podcast

 Explore bi-monthly episodes where we feature the key industry leaders sharing insights about sustainable business, responsible finance, and green economy.
 Available in audio, text, and video formats.

 Episode 6: Bahiyah Yasmeen Robinson, Founder, VC Include, on driving change

 Published on: June 28, 2022 • Duration:31 minutes

 Bahiyah Yasmeen Robinson is a leader in technology, investment and social impact initiatives.
 In 2018, she founded VC Include, an ecosystem of women, Black, Latinx, Indigenous and LGBTQ+ fund managers and alternative investments.
 In this episode, Keesa Schreane chats to Bahiyah about launching VC Include, why triple bottom line investments have grown to create a framework for how we invest in a way that is good for people and planet, and how she is developing a holistic infrastructure and ecosystem to drive change at scale when it comes to delivering success for first-time fund managers and underrepresented managers.